devfreitas/rice/README.md

 ---

-> I changed some things, so I'll update later
+> I changed some things, so I'll update later!
-> 1. art.png is my image in fastfetch
+>  art.png is my image in fastfetch.

+>  *Enjoy the rice!
+Feel free to modify and tweak it further to fit your exact needs.*